numpy/numpy/doc/source/user/c-info.beyond-basics.rst

    sub-type is allocated and the appropriate instance-structure members are filled in.
 Finally, the :obj:`~numpy.class.__array_finalize__` attribute is looked-up in the object dictionary.
-If it is present and not None, then it can be either a CObject containing a pointer to a :c:func:`PyArray_FinalizeFunc` or it can be a method taking a single argument (which could be None)
+If it is present and not None, then it can be either a Capsule containing a pointer to a :c:func:`PyArray_FinalizeFunc` or it can be a method taking a single argument (which could be None)

-   If the :obj:`~numpy.class.__array_finalize__` attribute is a CObject, then the pointer must be a pointer to a function with the signature:
+   If the :obj:`~numpy.class.__array_finalize__` attribute is a Capsule, then the pointer must be a pointer to a function with the signature:

    .. code-block:: c